ramprasath-technology/youtube-api/README.md

 1. cd into the project folder

-2. execute command npm install
+2. execute command: npm install

 3. replace the string constant API_KEY on index.js file with your own YouTube API key

-4. execuate command npm start
+4. execute command: npm start